How To Help Clients With COVID-19 Hair Loss

 When actress Alyssa Milano tweeted that she was experiencing hair loss after testing positive for COVID-19 antibodies, BTC investigated the science behind this situation.

 “Believe it or not, this isn’t directly due to the virus, but because of the body’s response to the severe illness it causes,” said biochemist and systems biologist Dr. Dominic Burg, Chief Scientist at évolis®.
-Here’s how you can help your clients experiencing hair loss as a result of either having.
+Here’s how you can help your clients experiencing hair loss.

 Why Does Hair Fall Out After COVID-19?